PodcastsManagementThe Reasoning Show

 SHOW NOTES:

 Topic 1 - Welcome to the show.
-Tell us a little bit about your background and areas you focus on today.
+Tell us a little bit about your background, and what you focus on these days at Pinecone

 FEEDBACK?